aerisarn/mesa-uwp/docs/envvars.rst

    if non-zero, print all the Gallium environment variables which are used, and their current values.

+.. envvar:: GALLIUM_TRACE

+   If set, this variable will cause the :ref:`trace` output to be written to the specified file.
+Paths may be relative or absolute; relative paths are relative to the working directory.
+For example, setting it to "trace.xml" will cause the trace to be written to a file of the same name in the working directory.

+.. envvar:: GALLIUM_TRACE_TC

+   If enabled while :ref:`trace` is active, this variable specifies that the threaded context should be traced for drivers which implement it.
+By default, the driver thread is traced, which will include any reordering of the command stream from threaded context.

+.. envvar:: GALLIUM_TRACE_TRIGGER

+   If set while :ref:`trace` is active, this variable specifies a filename to monitor.
+   Once the file exists (e.g., from the user running 'touch /path/to/file'), a single frame will be recorded into the trace output.
+   Paths may be relative or absolute; relative paths are relative to the working directory.

 .. envvar:: GALLIUM_DUMP_CPU

    if non-zero, print information about the CPU on start-up